ktmeaton/ncov-recombinant/docs/notes/Notes_development.md

     - Trying to future proof against XE growth (200+ sequences)

 1. Discovered that `--primers` interferes with breakpoint detection, use only for debugging.
-1. Only `--enable-deletions` in `sc2rf` for debug mode.
+1. Only use `--enable-deletions` in `sc2rf` for debug mode.
 Otherwise it changes breakpoints.
-1. Add `--private-mutations` to `sc2rf` and breakpoints.tsv
+1. Only use `--private-mutations` to `sc2rf` for debug mode.
+Unreadable output for bulk sample processing.

 ## Report